thasso/pyjip/docs/source/tools_and_pipelines.rst

 In case you use ``@tool``, you can access the tools :py:attr:`jip.tools.Tool.options` as in any JIP script from :ref:`the context
 <python_context>`.
 On the other hand, if you use the `@pytool` decorator and
-implement a python function that is executed as a tool directly, you can access the tool instance as a parameter::
+implement a Python function that is executed as a tool directly, you can access the tool instance as a parameter::

     @pytool()